NVIDIA/apex/README.md

 # Introduction

 This repository holds NVIDIA-maintained utilities to streamline mixed precision and distributed training in Pytorch.
 Some of the code here will be included in upstream Pytorch eventually.
-The intention of Apex is to make up-to-date utilities available to users as quickly as possible.
+The intent of Apex is to make up-to-date utilities available to users as quickly as possible.

 ## Full API Documentation: [https://nvidia.github.io/apex](https://nvidia.github.io/apex)